ekomlev/spring-aop-db-movietheater/README.md

   * `getNextEvents(to)` returns events from now till the ‘to’ date (OPTIONAL)

-3. **`AuditoriumService`** returns info about auditoriums and places.
+3. **`AuditoriumService`** returns info about auditorium and places.
 Since auditorium information is usually static, store it in some property file.
 The information that needs to be stored is:
    ```
     name
     number of seats
     vip seats (comma-separated list of expensive seats)
    ```
-   Several auditoriums can be stored in separate property files or in a single file, information from them should be injected into the AuditoriumService
+   Several auditorium can be stored in separate property files or in a single file, information from them should be injected into the AuditoriumService
   * `getAll()`, `getByName()`